Azure/onboarding-guidance/Scenarios/PaaS/POC-Scenario-WordPressOnAzure.md

 #### Migrating WordPress Site
 To migrate WordPress site from your on-premises environment or from colo or from another Azure webapp, follow these steps:

 * There are two main steps involved in migration.
-1) Copying WordPress site content (wwwroot directory in Azure web app) and 2) Importing MySQL database
+* 1) Copying WordPress site content (wwwroot directory in Azure web app)
+* 2) Importing MySQL database

 * **Copying WordPress site content**: Simply zip your WordPress site content from on-premises.
 For example if your WordPress site is running on another Azure web app, using **Kudu > CMD console**, download **wwwroot** directory as zip file.
 * ![Screenshot](../../Images/WordPress/wp-25.png)